salaboy/platforms-on-k8s/chapter-8/README.md

 nodes:
 - role: control-plane
   extraPortMappings:
-  - containerPort: 31080 # expose port 31380 of the node to port 8080 on the host, later to be use by kourier or contour ingress
+  - containerPort: 31080 # expose port 31380 of the node to port 80 on the host, later to be use by kourier or contour ingress
     listenAddress: 127.0.0.1
-    hostPort: 8080
+    hostPort: 80
 EOF
 ```

-Notice that we are using the 8080 port so you need to make sure that this port is available on your local setup.

 When using Knative Serving there is no need to install an Ingress Controller, as Knative Serving requires a more advanced networking stack to enable features such as traffic routing and splitting.